 But then, in the darkest moments, it was my own community who I reached out to for virtual visits who helped me rediscover the light.
 It was those working in experiential learning who I would talk with about what the future would look like with less mobility.
 It was my neighborhood community who encouraged each other to get through the home schooling while juggling full-time work.
 Community and connection never felt so far away in the times of social distancing, or so important.
 It was my connections that made me realize how important it was to continue to pursue WiBE, and to finally move it out of my inbox and out into the world.

 I invite you to join me in launching Women in Business Education, a global community championing for more gender balance and diversity at all levels of business schools.
 We are here to elevate the visibility of your work, your research and your impact.
 I am launching WiBE in one of the most complex and difficult times in the world, because there is no better time to come together for positive change.

 Follow Lisa on Twitter @leanderlisa

 Lisa Leander is an international development and management expert with eighteen years experience managing higher education initiatives in 22 different countries.
-In addition to leading WiBE, she currently is a Senior Advisor to the Global Business School Network where she previously spent a decade working to improve management and entrepreneurship education globally.
-During the day you might find her consulting for U.S. multinational companies navigating complex market opportunities in the Middle East, creating complex art creations with her two daughters or attempting to train a high energy german shepherd.
+During the day you might find her consulting for U.S. multinational companies navigating complex market opportunities in the Middle East, creating complex art creations with her two daughters or attempting to train a high energy German shepherd.